 Strategic oversight on asylum We will continue to work with the Home Office to ensure the COMPASS programme is a well-managed process at local level with accountability and strategic oversight.
 We will enable the relationship between the private providers, local authorities and other partners aiming for good and appropriate housing in cohesive communities.

-Integration Up North Migration Yorkshire is leading a programme of training and guidance on migration across the north of England.
-In Yorkshire and Humber, we will train hundreds of people and provide detailed written guidance to thousands more about working with migrants.
+Integration Up North Migration Yorkshire led a programme of training and guidance on migration across the north of England, that finished in June 2015.
+In Yorkshire and Humber, we trained hundreds of people and provide detailed written guidance to thousands more about working with migrants.
 For more information, go to: Integration up North

 Back to top Print this page